voxpupuli/puppet-gluster/README.md

 ### repo.pp ###
 This class optionally enables the upstream [Gluster.org](http://download.gluster.org/pub/) repositories.

-Currently, only the yum repo type is implemented.
+Currently, only the yum and apt repo types are implemented.

     class { ::gluster::repo:
       version => '3.5.2',
     }

-Yum priorities are supported, but not activated by default.
-If you pass a `priority` parameter to this class, the `yum-plugin-priorities` package will be installed, and a priority will be set on the Gluster repository.
+Package priorities are supported, but not activated by default.

+Yum: If a `priority` parameter is passed to this class, the `yum-plugin-priorities` package will be installed, and a priority will be set on the Gluster repository.

+Apt: If a `priority` parameter is sent to this class in the form of a hash, the Gluster package will be pinned.
+See Puppetlabs [apt](https://forge.puppetlabs.com/puppetlabs/apt) module for details.

 This is [useful](http://blog.gluster.org/2014/11/installing-glusterfs-3-4-x-3-5-x-or-3-6-0-on-rhel-or-centos-6-6-2/) in the event that you want to install a version from the upstream repos that is older than that provided by your distribution's repositories.